owgh/github-final-project-/README.md

+#!/bin/bash
-A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+   # This script calculates simple interest given principal,
+   # annual rate of interest and time period in years.

+   # Do not use this in production.
+Sample purpose only.

+   # Author: Upkar Lidder (IBM)
+   # Additional Authors:
+   # nickezekias

-Input:
+   # Input:
-   p, principal amount
+   # p, principal amount
-   t, time period in years
+   # t, time period in years
-   r, annual rate of interest
+   # r, annual rate of interest

-Output
+   # Output:
-   simple interest = p*t*r
+   # simple interest = p*t*r

    echo "Enter the principal:"
    read p
    echo "Enter rate of interest per year:" read r